amitmerchant1990/pomolectron/README.md

 ## News
 Pomolectron was [trending](https://news.ycombinator.com/item?id=13878898) on the Hacker News and on [GitHub](https://raw.githubusercontent.com/amitmerchant1990/test/master/trending.JPG) during the day of it's launch.

+## You may like..

+- [Markdownify](https://github.com/amitmerchant1990/electron-markdownify) - Markdown Editor desktop app

 ## License

 MIT